tanmaythakar4/20230311-TanmayThakar-Chase/README.md

 # Coding Challenge: - *Weather App*

-**Weather App** that allows use to get the Current Weather data and Forecast for next 24 hour and next week
+**Weather App** that allows users to get the Current Weather data and Forecast for next 24 hour and next week

 Submitted by: **Tanmay Thakar**